rebelvg/stats-node/README.md

 ## Overview
 Statistics server/API for collecting data about streamers and viewers.
 API supports various queries like sorting, filtering, pagination, login with Google and more.
-Supports Adobe Media Server, Node Media Server.
+Can collect data from Adobe Media Server, Node Media Server.
-Cross platform support, runs on Win/Mac/Linux.
+Cross platform, runs on Win/Mac/Linux.

 ### Requirements
 - Node.js >= 8